We have written this handbook to give you information about us, Albyn Housing Society, and your rights and responsibilities as a tenant

 - Helping our tenants to manage their tenancies

-- Supporting and encouraging communities to improve their economic, social and physical conditions
+- Supporting and encouraging communities to improve their economic and social conditions

-Our services are provided by staff based at our offices in Invergordon and Inverness.
-Wealso have a member of staff who, for part of the week, is based in the Caithness and Sutherland area with a small office base at the PPP Building in Huddart street.
+Our services are provided by staff based at our offices in Invergordon (Head Office) and Inverness.
+We also share a small office with the Pultneytown People's Project in Caithness.
 Staff at that office provide local housing support to our tenants in Caithness and North Sutherland.

 We are run by a board of volunteers.
 There are between seven and 12 Board members who have been voted onto the board.
 To put yourself forward to be voted onto the Board you have to be a member of Albyn Housing Society Ltd. You can become a member by paying a one-off charge of £1.